parker57/making-sense-of-etymwn/README.md

 # etymology-and-derivation-dataset
-Trying to make sense of Gerard de Melo's etymological wordnet
+Trying to make sense of Gerard de Melo's etymological wordnet.
+The purpose of this repository is to get etymological data for as many words as possible, ideally into a JSON/ dictionary format as is discussed in [this issue.](https://github.com/jmsv/ety-python/issues/24)
 ***

 # Obtaining and scrubbing the data